BUSN: Business (Undergraduate)

 BUSN 2010 Business Statistics (4 Credits)

-Attributes: Mathematics Gen Ed, Liberal
+Attributes: Mathematics Gen Ed, *Mathematics Gen Ed, Liberal

 BUSN 2015 Computer Applications in Business Management & Economics (4 Credits)